2022-cs244/2022-cs244.github.io/documentation/pwospf.md

    incoming packet, a new neighbor is added.
 Finally, if the HELLO packet matches a current neighbor, the neighbor's "last hello packet received" timer is updated.
-TJ: in the para above, what is the difference betweer "creating" and "adding" a neighbor?

 Handling Incoming LSU Packets